 Students should request Incompletes rarely if at all.
 It is far better to plan ahead and use advising and academic support resources to ensure finishing the coursework on time.

-Students with one Incomplete must finish the work by the fifth week of the next semester.
+Students with one Incomplete must finish the work by the end of the fourth full week of the next term.
 Students who accumulate two or more Incompletes (i.e., multiple Incompletes) will become eligible for a Mandatory Leave of Absence.

 The decision to grant an Incomplete or not is solely that of the instructor teaching the course.